BO-Saber/Static-Chan/README.md

 This project is the most hacky vibes kinda I saw this in my youtube recommendation, its a 2.4ghz wifi and bluetooth jammer/deauther.
 It uses a esp32 and three nRF24L01+PA+LNA which makes it crazy at max power.

 ---
+I have used a perf board as most of the components were not hving schematic and footprints

+---
 <div>&nbsp;</div>

 <h2>Functionality Status and Reliability</h2>